-22 What remedies are available to address competitive effects generated by a merger when those effects revolve around the transfer of IP rights?
+What remedies are available to address competitive effects generated by a merger when those effects revolve around the transfer of IP rights?

 The normal range of remedies is available to restore competition that may be lost in mergers that involve IP rights, including divestiture and behavioural remedies.
 In some cases, one of the merging parties may own IP that creates a barrier to entry into the relevant market.
 To resolve competitive concerns with the merger, the agencies may require the merging parties to provide a licence to new entrants to ameliorate the potential anticompetitive effects from the merger.
-As described in question 21, in 2012, the DOJ at least informally appeared to require certain technology companies acquiring stakes in large patent portfolios to provide assurances regarding their willingness to provide downstream competitors with access to standard-essential or open-source patents that were part of the portfolios.
+In 2012, the DOJ at least informally appeared to require certain technology companies acquiring stakes in large patent portfolios to provide assurances regarding their willingness to provide downstream competitors with access to standard-essential patents that were part of the portfolios.
+(Statement of the DOJ's Antitrust Division, 13 February 2012.)
 In other cases, intellectual property rights owned by one of the merging parties may act as a barrier to entry, in which case the agencies may require that the merging parties either divest certain intellectual property rights or to make licences available to new entrants to resolve competitive concerns associated with the merger.
 Courts also have the authority to require divestiture of assets, including IP rights, to remedy an anticompetitive merger.